About dependency review

 Dependency review is included in GitHub Enterprise Cloud for public repositories.
 To use dependency review in private repositories owned by organizations, you must have a license for GitHub Advanced Security and have the dependency graph enabled.

-Repository administrators can enable or disable the dependency graph for private repositories.
+Repository administrators can enable or disable the dependency graph for private or internal repositories.

-You can also enable or disable the dependency graph for all repositories owned by your user account or organization.
-For more information, see "Configuring the dependency graph."
+You can enable or disable the dependency graph for all repositories owned by your user account.
+For more information, see "Managing security and analysis settings for your personal account".

 You can disable the dependency graph at any time by clicking Disable next to "Dependency Graph" on the settings page for "Code security and analysis."